 It’s not the CV’s fault that it’s becoming less relevant in recruitment.
 We simply have better ways to hire great people.
 Instead of asking people to submit their resume, for example, we might give them a pre-assignment to get a better view of their skills —especially considering that many candidates exaggerate their skills on CVs.
 Or, similarly, we can participate in hackathons and find talented people there.
 Or why don’t we give candidates a fun form to fill out where they can talk about their passions and dreams, apart from their skills?
 Or let them show their personality by asking them to record a video of themselves.
 What about social media?
 After all, 70% of hiring managers say they’ve successfully hired through social media.

 For many industries, the CV is simply no longer useful.
 Instead, employers value personality and cultural fit over titles, and have found better methods for evaluating potential hires.
 We had a good run with CVs, but it might be time to let them go and use something else instead.
-Maybe public video interviews? of sending a resume, candidates apply by replying directly to your video questions you can check out an example here.
+Maybe public video interviews?
+Instead of sending a resume, candidates apply by replying directly to your video questions you can check out an example here.
 Go ahead and test it out to see if that's something you would be interested in implementing to your hiring process.
 If yes, drop us a line and let's have a chat!